Viscously Spreading Accretion Disks around Black Holes: Implications for TDEs, LFBOTs and other Transients: Applications

 \subsubsection{Viscously Spreading Disks}

 Let us now consider disks that spread over time.
-For the range of BH masses we are interested in, we can plausibly ignore mass loss from the outer edge of the disk as accretion will be sub-Eddington once the disk forms at later times; we thus perform full radial, time-dependent integrations of equation (\ref{eq:diffusion equation}).
+For the range of BH masses we consider in this section, we can plausibly ignore mass loss from the outer edge of the disk as accretion will be sub-Eddington once the disk forms at later times; we thus perform full radial, time-dependent integrations of equation (\ref{eq:diffusion equation}).

 In Figure \ref{fig:sigmas_seds} we show the SEDs and surface density profiles at different times for a model with $M_\bullet=10^6M_\odot$, $M_{d,0}=0.07M_\odot$ and constant $\alpha(H/R)^2=10^{-5}$, for two different initial disk radii $R_{d,0}$.
 The solid lines represent the initial state of the disk, which would have luminosities as shown in Figure \ref{fig:constant_lum} and estimated in equation (\ref{eq:Lnospread}).
-We note that the solid SEDs differ considerably in where the Rayleigh-Jeans break occurs.
-Early time observations can thus help constrain the initial spread in angular momentum with which the disk forms.
-After a sufficient amount of time however the $R_{d,0}=2r_t$ model spreads enough that its surface density profile and hence its SED resembles that of the $R_{d,0}=10r_t$ model quite closely.
+We note that the solid (initial) and dash-dotted ($t = 0.5$ yr) SEDs differ considerably in where the Rayleigh-Jeans break occurs and in the early-time UV and X-ray flux.
+Early time observations, particularly in the UV and X-ray, can thus help constrain the initial spread in angular momentum with which the disk forms (we discuss this in more detail below).
+After a sufficient amount of time, however, the $R_{d,0}=2r_t$ model spreads enough that its surface density profile and hence its SED resembles that of the $R_{d,0}=10r_t$ model quite closely.